Immigrate to Canada

 - Canadian Experience Class – This program allows those with work experience in Canada to become permanent residents.

 - Family Sponsorship – For citizens and permanent residents over the age of 18 to sponsor their relatives to Canada.

 - Live-in Caregiver Program – For qualified individuals who can come to Canada to care for children, elderly persons, or persons with disabilities in private homes.

 - Federal Skilled Workers Program – For skilled professionals who can contribute to Canada’s economy.

-- Federal Skilled Trades Program – For qualified, skilled trades workers who can contribute to Canada’s economy.
+- Federal Skilled Trades Program – For qualified, skilled trade workers who can contribute to Canada’s economy.

-- The Self-Employed Persons Program – For people who will become self-employed in Canada.
+- The Self-Employed Persons Program – For people who intend to be self-employed in Canada.

 - Start-up Visa Program – Entrepreneurs with the skills and ideas to build an innovative business in Canada may be eligible for this program.